ZeusLN/zeus/docs/Bounties.md

 # Bounties

 The Zeus team is putting up the tasks listed below for bounty.
-To inquire about status of or discuss any of the bounties please email zeusln (at) tutanota (dot) com.
+Working code must be merged for a user to collect the bounty.
+To inquire about status of a bounty, to contribute to a bounty, or to proprose a new bounty please email zeusln (at) tutanota (dot) com.
 Thank you.

 ## Tor on Android
 Payout: 20,000,000 sats (0.2 BTC)